 - Stay away from heavy foods and alcoholic beverages before going to sleep.

 - Reduce your caffeine intake and stay away from caffeine and other stimulants for several hours before you try to sleep.

-- Choose a quiet, dark, cool and comfortable place to sleep, especially if sleeping during non standard hours.
+- Choose a quiet, dark, cool, and comfortable place to sleep, especially if sleeping during nonstandard hours.

 - Eat a healthy, balanced diet.

-- Establish and maintain an exercise routine to reduce stress, improve personal health and help you sleep.
+- Establish and maintain an exercise routine to reduce stress, improve personal health, and help you sleep.

-- If you find that you're having difficulty dealing with the stresses of the job or getting enough sleep, seek professional medical help as soon as possible.
+- If you find you're having difficulty dealing with the stresses of the job or getting enough sleep, seek professional medical help as soon as possible.